Battle of Jamrud: Prelude and battle

-Towards the end of 1836, Sardar Hari Singh Nalwa attacked and captured the small, but very strategic, fortified Khyberi village of Jamrud, situated on the south-side of a range of mountains at the mouth of the Khyber Pass.
-With the conquest of Jamrud, the frontier of the Sikh Empire now bordered the frontier of Afghanistan.
+Towards the end of 1836, Sardar Hari Singh Nalwa, the commander-in-chief of the Sikh Khalsa Army, attacked and captured the small, but very strategic, fortified Khyberi village of Jamrud, situated on the south side of a range of mountains at the mouth of the Khyber Pass.
+With the conquest of Jamrud, the Sikh Empire now bordered the frontier of Afghanistan.